Sutherland Shire: Urban structure

-The Shire suburb of Kurnell, which includes the site of the first landing site of James Cook, was also the site of a former oil refinery.
+The suburb of Kurnell, which includes the site of the first landing site of James Cook, was also the site of a former oil refinery.
 Nearby is Towra Point Nature Reserve, a wetland of international importance.
-Australia's first and only nuclear reactor facilities are in the Shire suburb of Lucas Heights.
+Australia's first and only nuclear reactor facilities are in the suburb of Lucas Heights.
 The reactor, run by the Australian Nuclear Science and Technology Organisation (ANSTO) is not a power station but is used for the production of radiopharmaceuticals, for research and irradiation.

 The isolated suburbs of Bundeena and Maianbar are situated on the southern shore of Port Hacking between the water and the Royal National Park.
-They are accessible by boat, including a regular ferry service from Cronulla to Bundeena or by road through the national park.
+They are accessible by boat, including a regular ferry service from Cronulla to Bundeena operated by Cronulla & National Park Ferry Cruises or by road through the national park.